d0tTino/GeneCoder/README.md

 poetry install --extras dnaformer --extras framed --no-interaction
 ```

+GeneCoder now uses a single `poetry.lock` across Linux, macOS and Windows.
+Previous OS-specific lock files have been removed and the unified lock file
+should be used on all platforms.

 ### Optional Extras for Full Test Suite

 Install the following extras to enable all optional features exercised by the